noon92/luckfox/README.md

 * No simple way to compile drivers (no available linux headers)

 After many hours of fiddling, I've cobbled together a firmware image with support for:
-* 2x UART pin pairs (only tested UART4)
+* 2x UART pin pairs - only tested UART4, working
-* USB mass storage support (such as flash drives)
+* USB mass storage support (such as flash drives) - tested working
-* USB ethernet adapters (sometimes needs to be unplugged and plugged back in after boot to get an IP)
+* USB ethernet adapters (sometimes needs to be unplugged and plugged back in after boot to get an IP) - tested working with RTL8152 chipset
-* Many wifi adapter drivers (haven't tried to get this to work)
+* Many wifi adapter drivers - untested, data coming soon
-* Drivers for CH341, CP210x and generic serial comms over USB
+* Drivers for CH341, CP210x and generic serial over USB - tested working: ch341 (e.g RAK)
 * Drivers for several common RTCs - untested

 Also, I turned off the activity LED.
 Every μW counts!